 In 2008, Fujitsu announced that it aimed to reduce CO2e emissions by 30 million tonnes by 2020 through environmental innovation.
 In addition, Fujitsu had committed to becoming an industry leader in sustainability and, as part of this, we're looking at how green IT can be used as a key enabler for their clients to become a truly low carbon business.

-Fujitsu reviewed the market and chose Greenstone due to the depth of functionality of its Enterprise solution and experience in implementing non-financial reporting solutions.
-The initial scope was to implement Enterprise across Fujitsu’s UK operations across 60 sites.
+Fujitsu reviewed the market and chose Greenstone's sustainability reporting software due to the depth of functionality of its Enterprise solution and experience in implementing non-financial reporting solutions.
+The initial scope was to implement the sustainability reporting software across Fujitsu’s UK operations across 60 sites.

 “At Fujitsu, we take our environmental responsibilities seriously and our long-standing partnership with Greenstone, and its software, has enabled us to report and evolve our non-financial reporting with accuracy and confidence. “